 - You should drink plenty of water as it's easy to get dehydrated when it's really hot and you're out exploring the concrete jungle.

 - If you want to go to any of the movies or free concerts in New York City parks, bring a blanket and pack a picnic dinner.
-There are often blankets for sale and dinners you can order nearby, and you can even bring some wine and beer if you're discrete.
+There are often blankets for sale and dinners you can order nearby.